Hipmob/hipmob.github.com/_posts/2012-11-03-How-to-add-live-chat-to-your-Parse-powered-app-with-Hipmob.markdown

 Parse uses a custom push notification system on Android (NOT Google Cloud Messaging): to configure it we just need to add the <code>Service</code> and <code>Receiver</code> to the AndroidManifest.xml file and then register for push notifications.

-First the manifest changes: once add this just before the closing <code>&lt;/application&gt;</code> tag.
+First the manifest changes: once again add these lines just before the closing <code>&lt;/application&gt;</code> tag.

 <pre class="brush: xml">
 &lt;service android:name="com.parse.PushService" /&gt;